 '''

 avcli vm-snapshot-export [--wait][--silent][--volumes volumes] -

--path pathname snapshot
+-path pathname [--format format] snapshot

 '''

-The vm-snapshot-export command exports a snapshot of a VM in OVF/VHD format to the directory specified by pathname.
-The command first exports VHD files, followed by the OVF file When the OVF file appears in pathname, the export is complete.
+The vm-snapshot-export command exports a snapshot of a VM in OVF/VHD or OVF/VHDX format to the directory specified by pathname.
+The command first exports VHD or VHDX files, followed by the OVF file.
+When the OVF file appears in pathname, the export is complete.